jeraman/what-can-i-cook/research/database.md

 }
 ```

-Queries will return 30 results by default and you need to use the REST parameters to navigate all results.
-The ones I used are:
+Each query returns 30 results maximum.
+You also have two parameters to play around:
 - `page=1`: Specify the results page (again, only 30 results are displayed per page);
 - `sort=r`: Sort results by ratings.